molmod/yaff/doc/ug_features.rst

 * Version 1.2.0

   - Installable with pip.
+  - Installable with conda.
+  - Automatic deployment of new releases.
-  - Fix parallel testing issues.
+  - Fix parallel unit testing issues.

 * Version 1.1.3